Kathleen Vinehout: Early life and education

 Vinehout was born on June 16, 1958, in Albany, New York, and grew up in Aurora, Illinois.
 Her father was a laborer and her mother a registered nurse, and both served in the United States Air Force.
-She earned a Bachelor of Science degree in education from Southern Illinois University in 1980, a Master of Public Health from St. Louis University in 1982, and a PhD in Health Services Research from St. Louis University in 1987.
+She earned a Bachelor of Science degree in education from Southern Illinois University in 1980, a Master of Public Health from Saint Louis University in 1982, and a PhD in Health Services Research from Saint Louis University in 1987.
 She also received an associate degree in agriculture from the Lincoln Land Community College in 1992.

 Career

 Academic

-Vinehout directed both the graduate and undergraduate programs in health administration at the University of Illinois at Springfield, serving for ten years.
+Vinehout directed both the graduate and undergraduate programs in health administration at the University of Illinois Springfield, serving for ten years.
 She was a member of the faculty and teaching in the Health Services Administration and Women’s Studies Programs.
 Her academic work focused on state health policy, the history of health care reform and health problems facing rural communities.